-Auckland's real Gross Domestic Product (GDP) for the year ended December 2024 was 0.6% lower than for the year ended December 2023; in the rest of New Zealand, the annual change was 0.4% fall (see notes).
-Both growth rates were: below most periods since 2010; falling since mid-2023; lower than recent population growth; nearly as low as the Covid-related trough of 2020; above the GFC-related trough of 2009.
+Auckland's real Gross Domestic Product (GDP) for the year ended March 2025 was 1.3% lower than for the year ended March 2024; in the rest of New Zealand, the annual change was 0.9% fall (see notes).
+Both growth rates were: falling since mid-2023; similar to their Covid-related troughs of 2020; below all other periods since 2010.
+Rest of New Zealand was similar to its GFC-related trough of 2009; Auckland was above, but only because its trough in 2009 was even lower.

-Real retail sales for the year ended December 2024 were 4.3% lower than for the year ended December 2023; in the rest of New Zealand, the annual change was a 3.1% fall.
-Both growth rates were among the lowest since 2009 (just after the Global Financial Crisis), even including the 2020 Covid lockdowns.
-Both growth rates have been falling since late 2022, although the rate for rest of New Zealand recovered slightly in late 2024.
+Real retail sales for the year ended March 2025 were 3.7% lower than for the year ended March 2024; in the rest of New Zealand, the annual change was a 2.7% fall.
+Both growth rates were among the lowest (most negative) since 2009 (just after the Global Financial Crisis), with Auckland continuing below its 2020 Covid-related trough.
+Both growth rates had been falling since late 2022, but now Auckland has started to follow the rest of New Zealand in rising slightly (but still negative).

-The average weekly rent for the month of February 2025 was \$685 (in real dollars: similar to the last two months, similar to one and two years ago; below 2017 to 2021).
-For the rest of New Zealand, the figure was \$643: a 1% rise since January (whereas most Februarys fall due to seasonality), but only 2% annual average increase in the last five years.
+The average weekly rent for the month of March 2025 was \$690 (in real dollars: similar to the last three months, and two years; similar to eight years ago; below 2017 to 2021).
+For the rest of New Zealand, the figure was \$584: a 10% real fall since February (probably due to seasonality), 1% below March 2024; 1% annual average increase in the last five years.
 "Real rent" changes are relative to CPI inflation, so a similar "real" level means rents rose at a similar rate to inflation.